areenjaradat/reading-notes/code-401/class-16.md

 `Server`is a piece of computer hardware or software (computer program) that provides functionality for other programs or devices, called "clients".

 `Pub/Sub` Publish/subscribe messaging, or pub/sub messaging, is a form of asynchronous service-to-service communication used in serverless and microservices architectures.
 In a pub/sub model, any message published to a topic is immediately received by all of the subscribers to the topic.

+Virtual Machines what is a virtual machine manager? also called a hypervisor it's a type of software that allows us to run an operating system within another operating system inception

+example :

+* virtual box

+* vm ware

+* Virtualization : uses software to create an abstraction layer over computer hardware that allows the hardware elements of a single computer—processors, memory, storage and more—to be divided into multiple virtual computers, commonly called virtual machines (VMs).
+Each VM runs its own operating system (OS) and behaves like an independent computer, even though it is running on just a portion of the actual underlying computer hardware.

+* cloud is a metaphor for a global network of remote servers that operates as a single ecosystem, commonly associated with the Internet.

+  * Cloud computing is the on-demand availability of computer system resources, especially data storage (cloud storage) and computing power, without direct active management by the user.
+The term is generally used to describe data centers available to many users over the Internet.

+* AWS

+Cloud computing gives you access to servers, storage, databases, and a broad set of application services over the Internet.
+A cloud services provider such as Amazon Web Services, owns and maintains the network-connected hardware required for these application services, while you provision and use what you need via a web application.

+Types of Cloud Computing.
+Cloud computing has three main types that are commonly referred to as Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS). .

+Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure are among the best players in the cloud computing world.